therabidbanana/linkedlist/readme.markdown

 ----------------------

-inside this file is a webserver that will output the text "LinkedList NYC" on network port 31337.
+inside this file is a webserver that will output the text "LinkedList NYC" on network port 31337 via HTTP.

 killin' it
 ------------

 executes with ruby 1.9.3

-`ruby -x ./readme.markdown` to run, do a `killall ruby` to stop it. do `ruby run.rb` to run the server once, output with curl, then stop.
+`ruby -x ./readme.markdown` to run the server, do a `killall ruby` to stop the server

+`ruby run.rb` to run the server once, output with curl, then stop.

 List Output
 ------